kimnetics/JetBrains-Academy-Flashcards-Frontend/README.md

 </br>
 <img src="screenshot1.png">

 Questions are shown on the front of the cards.
 If the user hovers the mouse over a card, the card flips over to show the answer.
+The card flipping is animated with a 3d effect.
 </br>
 <img src="screenshot2.png">

-The card flipping is animated.

 ## Notes

 The relative directory structure was kept the same as the one used in my JetBrains Academy solution.

 The project uses [Stylelint](https://stylelint.io/) for CSS linting with the [Recess* Property Order](https://github.com/stormwarning/stylelint-config-recess-order) plugin to ensure consistent ordering of the CSS properties.
 Most of the CSS standards are from [@mdo's Code Guide](https://codeguide.co/#css-syntax).

-JavaScript is done in the [JavaScript Standard Style](https://standardjs.com/).